serverfarmer/sm-inspect-users/README.md

 on a fresh system.

-## Advantages over generic backup/export tools?
+## Advantages over generic backup/export tools

 Traditional, generic tools that export user credentials, generate complicated commands, that duplicate various default options, eg.

 `useradd -m -d /home/steve steve`

-This example may look ok at the first sight, but if you manage X servers, each with different set of users and their specific options, it becomes a problem.
+This example may look ok at the first sight, but if you manage X servers, each with different set of users and their specific options, then having scripts duplicating unnecessary details like `-d /home/steve`, becomes a problem.

 Therefore, what this extension really does, is:

-- analyze the above files
+- analyze the files mentioned above
-- compute, which user options follow defaults
+- compute, which user options follow default values and can be skipped
 - generate optimized scripts, with minimal set of options